Corporatocracy: Use of corporatocracy and similar ideas

-Historian Howard Zinn argues that during the Gilded Age in the United States, the U.S. government was acting exactly as Karl Marx described capitalist states: "pretending neutrality to maintain order, but serving the interests of the rich".
+Historian Howard Zinn argues that during the Gilded Age in the United States, the U.S. government acted exactly as Karl Marx described capitalist states: "pretending neutrality to maintain order, but serving the interests of the rich".

+James Burnham's 1941 work The Managerial Revolution discussed the increasing influence of "managers" at the expense of more traditional rulers.

-According to economist Joseph Stiglitz, there has been a severe increase in the market power of corporations, largely due to U.S. antitrust laws being weakened by neoliberal reforms, leading to growing income inequality and a generally underperforming economy.
+According to economist Joseph Stiglitz, there has been a severe increase in the market power of corporations, largely due to U.S. antitrust laws being weakened by neoliberal reforms, leading to growing income-inequality and a generally underperforming economy.
 He states that to improve the economy, it is necessary to decrease the influence of money on U.S. politics.

 In his 1956 book The Power Elite, sociologist C. Wright Mills stated that together with the military and political establishment, leaders of the biggest corporations form a "power elite", which is in control of the U.S.

 Economist Jeffrey Sachs described the United States as a corporatocracy in The Price of Civilization (2011).
 He suggested that it arose from four trends: weak national parties and strong political representation of individual districts, the large U.S. military establishment after World War II, large corporations using money to finance election campaigns, and globalization tilting the balance of power away from workers.

 In 2013, economist Edmund Phelps criticized the economic system of the U.S. and other western countries in recent decades as being what he calls "the new corporatism", which he characterizes as a system in which the state is far too involved in the economy and is tasked with "protecting everyone against everyone else", but at the same time, big companies have a great deal of influence on the government, with lobbyists' suggestions being "welcome, especially if they come with bribes".